kaptanhaddock/lyd/nexus.md

 	* They belong to all nexus, even semi-secret nexus due legal requirements.
 	* As previous one, they get all flows' messages.
 	* Usually a mailing list user.

+Members can't leave a nexus based on shared characteristics but they can block it.

 ## Cooperation